 If you do manage to find an easy, trouble-free and reasonably priced place to stay, don´t tell anyone!
 We once found a great small hotel in the Jordaan, only to find that the following year the entire hotel was booked out by a single company.
 We once rented a houseboat, that was really fun.
 But on both counts: we were never to return.

 Another veteran´s secret to surviving IBC with your sanity intact is to stay out near the airport.
-Yes, that´s right, we say Hoofddorp´s OK!
-But this really only works if you have ¨been there, done that ¨ regarding the famous Amsterdam nightlife and value your sleep so you can be fresh for your next business day.
+Yes, that´s right, we say Hoofddorp’s OK!
+But this really only works if you have ¨been there, done that¨ regarding the famous Amsterdam nightlife and value your sleep so you can be fresh for your next business day.
 For some this may be far too sensible an approach!
 There are moments in all our lives when we need to do the doggie dance at Paradiso or the Melkweg.
-If clubs are your thing, there´s a list of them here.

 2) Make your appointments in advance